Kerr-McGee Corp. v. Navajo Tribe: Opinion of the Court

 Chief Justice Burger delivered the unanimous opinion of the court.
 Burger noted that the IRA only required BIA approval of tribal constitutions and bylaws, not the power to tax.
 He noted that it would not affect the Navajo tribe in any case, since the tribe declined to accept the provisions of the IRA.
 Burger also took note that the tribal authority to tax had been recognized long before the IRA was enacted.
 The IMLA also did not require approval for taxes, merely requiring that the Secretary issue regulations on oil and gas leases, which he has done.
 The regulations do not require his approval for taxes by tribes.

 Burger noted that the policy of the federal government was to promote tribal self-government, and the power to tax is an inherent power of government.
 When a tribe executes a mineral rights lease it is acting in a commercial matter, and that does not prevent the tribe from exercising tribal sovereignty in enacting a tax.
-Since there is not a federal law prohibiting such a tax, the tribe is within its rights to enact one.
+Since there is no federal law prohibiting such a tax, the tribe is within its rights to enact one.
 The judgment of the Ninth Circuit was affirmed.